OpenLineage/docs/docs/development/developing/spark/setup.md

 ## Preparation

-The integration depends on three libraries that are build locally `openlineage-java`, `spark-interfaces-scala` and `openlineage-sql-java`, so before any testing or building of a package you need to publish the appropriate artifacts to local maven repository.
+The integration depends on four libraries that are build locally `openlineage-java`, `spark-extension-interfaces`, `spark-extension-entrypoint` and `openlineage-sql-java`, so before any testing or building of a package you need to publish the appropriate artifacts to local maven repository.
 To build the packages you need to execute.